ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 {: #code-assist-studio-launch}
 {: step}

-First, you must log in to IBM Cloud and access the instance of {{site.data.keyword.wca_full}} that you created in the getting started flow.
+First, you must log in to IBM Cloud and access the instance of {{site.data.keyword.wca_full_notm}} that you created in the getting started flow.
 After you're in, you can start customizing the IBM base code model to better suit your needs.

-1. Sign in to your {{site.data.keyword.cloud_notm}} dashboard, then click the navigation menu icon, then select {{site.data.keyword.wca_full}}.
-The {{site.data.keyword.wca_full}} dashboard opens.
+1. Sign in to your {{site.data.keyword.cloud_notm}} dashboard, then click the navigation menu icon, then select {{site.data.keyword.wca_full_notm}}.
+The {{site.data.keyword.wca_full_notm}} dashboard opens.
 2. Click **{{site.data.keyword.wca_full}} Customization Studio** to start the Customization Studio app.
 This app is where you can create your experiments and deploy your customized models for your teams.
 3. Click **Customize code model** > **Project: Model customization**.